halfpastnoon/3MF-Workflow/PrusaHelper.md

 ## Installation
 ### 3MF_Scripts Installation
  1. Install Windows Subsystem for Linux (WSL) on your system, preferably Ubuntu but any Linux distro should work.
- 2. Download `3MF_Scripts.zip` from the GitHub and extract to a folder accessible in WSL.
-(If using VS Code, stop here and open new folder using VS Code with C-Make extensions)
+ 2. Download `3MF_Scripts.zip` from the GitHub and extract to a folder within WSL (e.g. /home/PrusaBuild NOT /mnt/c/...).
+ >If using VS Code, stop here and open new folder using VS Code with C-Make extensions
  3. Set the current working directory (cwd) of the WSL shell to the `Source` folder inside the newly extracted folder.
  4. Run: `chmod +x GenerateMake.sh`
  5. Run: `./GenerateMake.sh`